evergreen-ci/evergreen/rest/usage.rst

  GET /builds/<build_id>/tasks

- List all tasks within a specific build
+ List all tasks within a specific build.

 .. list-table:: **Parameters**
    :widths: 25 10 55
    :header-rows: 1

    * - Name
      - Type
      - Description
    * - start_at
      - string
      - Optional.
 The identifier of the task to start at in the pagination
    * - limit
      - int
      - Optional.
 The number of tasks to be returned per page of pagination.
 Defaults to 100
+   * - fetch_all_executions
+     - any
+     - Optional.
+Fetches previous executions of tasks if they are available

 List Tasks By Project And Commit
 ````````````````````````````````